datacarpentry/image-processing/_episodes/07-thresholding.md

 ![Grayscale image of the geometric shapes](../../fig/06-junk-grayscale.png)

-Next, we would like to apply the threshold `t`, a number in the closed range [0.0, 1.0].
-Pixels with color values on one  side of `t` will be turned "on," while pixels with color values on the other side will be turned "off."
-To use this process, we first have to determine a "good" value for `t`.
+Next, we would like to apply the threshold `t` such that pixels with grayscale values on one side of `t` will be turned "on", while pixels with grayscale values on the other side will be turned "off".
 How might we do that?
-One way is to look at the grayscale histogram of the image and try to identify what grayscale ranges correspond to the shapes in the image or the background.
+Remember that grayscale images contain pixel values in the range from 0 to 1, so we are looking for a threshold `t` in the closed range [0.0, 1.0].
+We see in the image that the geometric shapes are "darker" than the white background but there is also some light gray noise on the background.
+One way to determine a "good" value for `t` is to look at the grayscale histogram of the image and try to identify what grayscale ranges correspond to the shapes in the image or the background.

 The histogram for the shapes image shown above can be produced as in the [Creating Histograms]({{ page.root }}/05-creating-histograms/) episode.